220620-java/p0-colbyktang/README.md

 A basic console application for managing students and course registration.
 Designed to be used by both students and faculty.

 ## Description
-A console-based course registration application that will allow students and faculty members to manage courses.
+A console-based course registration application that will allow students to register/withdraw courses and faculty members to manage courses.

 Students will be able to register a new account, view classes available for registration, register for classes, cancel class registrations, and view enrolled classes.